vytautasmatukynas/Excel-Sheet-List-Generator-Desktop-App/README.md

 # palette-content-generator
+I created this app basically for generating sheets for pallet  content info, that you won't have to write everything by hand from main excel.

-This app generates palette content excel file with sheets for every palette in main excel(.csv) file.
-App takes .csv file, gets all data from it, searches for column "column_name" with palette numbers, sorts that column and splits it in several tables for all palettes, then puts everything to new excel file and creates sheets for all palettes.
+This app generates excel file with seperate sheets from main excel file.
+It searches for column "column_name" with pallet numbers or whatever you like to search and split to different sheets, sorts that column and splits it in several tables, then puts everything to new excel file and creates sheets..

 Select file: